Operating systems

 Abstract

-Course Policies: Attendance to some lab and project session is mandatory
+Course Policies: Attendance to some lab. and project sessions are mandatory.

 Bibliography

-All necessary documents and references to books are provided in the website: http://soc.eurecom.fr/OS
+All necessary documents and references to books are provided on the website: http://soc.eurecom.fr/OS

 This includes all past exams with their solutions.